 ChildFirst® models the multidisciplinary approach.

-The education incorporates an actual forensic interview with a child sexual abuse victim.
+The education incorporates a practicum forensic interview with a trained actor portraying a child abuse victim.

-The program encourages ongoing critiques of students’ interviewing skills in order to improve their technique.
+The program encourages ongoing critiques of students’ interviewing skills to improve their technique.

 The ChildFirst® forensic interview course has been approved by the National Children’s Alliance to meet accreditation standards.

 We know that narrative practice and invitations are the best way to reduce suggestibility and create a child-centered interview.
-Narrative invitation is utilized throughout the interview process and taught in the forensic interview training.
-We have made subtle, yet important changes in how interview instructions are incorporated in the interview.
+The narrative invitation is utilized throughout the interview process and taught in the forensic interview training.
+We have made subtle yet essential changes in how interview instructions are incorporated in the interview.

 Continuing Education Credits

-P.O.S.T. and C.L.E credits available for Minnesota participants.
-For other states, with some notice – we can help obtain pre-approved credits before you attend.
+P.O.S.T. and C.L.E. credits available for Minnesota participants.
+For other states, with some notice, we will do our best to help you obtain pre-approved credits before you attend.

 DHS Scholarship Eligibility

 Yes, scholarships are available for county, tribes and other local professionals responsible for child maltreatment investigations and prosecutions in the State of Minnesota.
-When selecting from our training options, choose from options under “If you work in MN – Dept. of Human Services Scholarship Applicant“.
-The applicant is responsible for all travel, food and lodging.
+When selecting from our training options, choose from options under “If you work in MN – Dept. of Human Services Scholarship Applicant“. *Scholarship recipients are responsible for a $100 non-refundable registration fee.
+This fee is invoiced if the applicant receives and accepts the scholarship.
+Recipients are also responsible for any other costs of attending this training, including travel, lodging, and meals.
 Scholarships provided through the Minnesota Department of Human Services using state and federal funds provided through a Children’s Justice Act grant from the U.S. Department of Health and Human Services.

-You will be notified within a few days of registering if you have been awarded a scholarship.
+You will be notified following registration whether or not you have been awarded a scholarship.